open-voice-interoperability/implementation-examples/stella/README.md

 ## 🌟 Overview

 Stella is a specialized assistant focused on space exploration, astronomy, and NASA's vast collection of astronomical images and data.
-It can answer questions about space, retrieve images from NASA's archives, and present information through multiple modalities including text, voice, and HTML.
+Right now it just accesses NASA's image repository, but in the future it will be extended to NASA's other API endpoints.

+**Note:** Stella is a standard OpenFloor agent and can work with any OpenFloor-compliant Floor Manager.
+The examples in this documentation use `assistantClient` as one implementation, but Stella can integrate with other Floor Manager implementations.

 ## 🚀 Features

 - **Natural Language Understanding**: Powered by OpenAI GPT-4o for intelligent conversation
-- **NASA API Integration**: Direct access to NASA's APOD (Astronomy Picture of the Day) and other space-related APIs
+- **NASA API Integration**: Direct access to NASA's image repository
-- **Multi-Modal Output**: Supports text, voice, and HTML responses
+- **Multi-Modal Output**: Supports text and HTML responses
 - **OpenFloor Protocol**: Fully compliant with OpenFloor multi-agent conversation standard
 - **Dynamic Gallery Generation**: Creates beautiful HTML galleries from NASA image collections
-- **Intent Recognition**: Intelligently identifies user questions about space topics
-- **Conversation State Management**: Maintains context across multiple interactions

 ## 📋 Requirements